LouisOb/duckdns-dehydrated/README.md

 Instead of solving challenges for the domain and subdomain at the same time the generation process is split for every subdomain.
 The reason for this is that duckDNS allows only one DNS TXT entry on the domain.

+Every dehydrated config environmental variable can be modified by passing `DEHYDRATED_{variable}` as an environmental variable in the compose file.

 ## Prerequisites
  - A DuckDNS account
  - Docker